Medicine Overview of Gra Tablet

 How to use Gra Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Gra 82mg Tablet with food.
+Gra 82mg Tablet is to be taken with food.

 How Gra Tablet works

-Gra 82mg tablet is a non-steroidal anti-inflammatory drug (NSAID).
-It works by blocking the release of certain chemical messengers that cause fever, pain, swelling, and blood clots.
+Gra 82mg tablet is a non-steroidal anti-inflammatory drug (NSAID) with anti-platelet action.
+It works by preventing platelets from sticking together which decreases the formation of harmful blood clots.

 In Depth Information on Gra Tablet